harpua555/cc_sfs/README.md

 The current firmware uses **extrusion telemetry from the printer (SDCP)** together with the BTT SFS 2.0 pulses to decide when filament has effectively stopped moving.
 You tune this behaviour from the Web UI **Settings** tab via:

-- **Expected Flow Deficit Threshold (mm)** – how many mm of *requested* filament (from SDCP) are allowed to accumulate without matching SFS movement before the print is considered jammed.
+- **Expected Flow Deficit Threshold (mm)** – how many mm of *requested* filament (from SDCP) are allowed to accumulate without enough total-confirmed movement before the print is considered jammed.
-- **Expected Flow Window (ms)** – how long unmatched requested filament is kept before it is ignored (anti‑jitter).
-Larger windows smooth out bursty telemetry, smaller windows detect jams faster.
+- **Expected Flow Window (ms)** – how long that backlog must persist above the threshold before a jam is declared; this acts purely as a hold time (no time-based decay).
 - **Start Print Timeout (ms)** – grace period after a print starts before any pause can be triggered.
 - **Behavior when SDCP replies are lost** – what to do if SDCP extrusion data stops arriving while printing:
   - Pause the print when SDCP replies stop.